FAMILY MEDICATION TRACKER

 Can different family members have different permissions?

 Yes.
-The kit owner has full control.
+The medicine cabinet owner has full control.
 Members can view and add medicines.
-Caregivers can manage a specific dependent’s medicines without seeing other family members’ data.
+Caregivers can manage a specific care recipient’s medicines.

 What if we have multiple medicine cabinets at home?

-You can create multiple kits — for example, one for the main bathroom cabinet and one for the children’s medicine drawer.
-Or keep everything in one kit and use the location and grouping features to organise by physical location.
+You can create multiple medicine cabinets — for example, one for the main bathroom cabinet and one for the children’s medicine drawer.
+Or keep everything in one cabinet and use locations and grouping.

 Does everyone need to install an app?

 No. mojApteczka works in a browser — just share the link.
-Family members can access the shared cabinet from any device without downloading anything.
-The mobile app is optional and adds features like pill reminders and the caregiver role.
+The mobile app is optional and adds features such as reminders and the caregiver role.

 Is my family’s health data safe?

-mojApteczka uses encrypted connections (HTTPS everywhere), stores data in EU-based AWS infrastructure (Frankfurt), and follows GDPR requirements.
-Your medicine data is never shared with third parties or used for advertising.
+mojApteczka uses encrypted connections (HTTPS), stores data in EU-based AWS infrastructure (Frankfurt), and follows GDPR requirements.

 How much does it cost?

-The free plan includes 20 medicines, 1 kit, and 10 AI scans per month — enough for most households.
-Standard and Pro plans add more kits, higher medicine limits, and unlimited scans for larger families.
+The free plan includes 20 medicines, 1 medicine cabinet, and 3 AI scans per month — enough for most households.

 You do not need to wait for a health scare to get organised.
 Setting up a shared family medicine tracker takes 15 minutes and gives everyone in your household peace of mind.